johanlunds/undertext/README.txt

 Application for downloading subtitles for your movies and tv episodes using OpenSubtitles.org.

-The searching is done by calculating a hash for every movie file and then looking in OpenSubtitles.org's database for matching subtitles.
+The searching is done by calculating a hash value for every movie file and then looking in OpenSubtitles.org's database for matching subtitles.
 This way you find matching subtitles quickly and can be sure they'll be correctly sync'ed with the video.